one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/03_HybridCloud_Networking_Lab01_VirtualNetworks.md

 2. Under  **Monitoring** choose **Topology**.
 3. Under **Resource Group** select **VNets**.
 In a moment a conceptual network diagram should be generated showing all three vNets and subnets.
 Notice that there is no link between vNet1, vNet2, or vNet3.

-## Task 5 - Connect to a VM and test connectivity
+## Exercise 5 - Connect to a VM and test connectivity

 Before you begin this section, obtain the private and public IP addresses of VM1, VM2, and VM3.